PeterHackz/BrawlStars-Client/README.md

 # BrawlStars-Client
 client for brawl stars v47 prod server
+If you want to use newer versions, you have to put public key in Crypto/PepperCrypto.js on line 7!!!

 # NOTE
 This content is not affiliated with, endorsed,sponsored, or specifically approved by supercell and supercell is not responsible for it.